Website Manager

 🔴 When is Player Assessment Day held?

-Typically Assessment Day is held in early March, just prior to our draft.
+Typically Assessment Day is held in late Feb/early March, just prior to our draft.

 🔴 How does the day work?